 The new parking lot at the Blackberry Ramble trailhead is working out really well.
 Thanks goes to Oconto County for the clearing and setup of the new parking lot.

 General: Most trail maintenance, including removing dead-fall trees and branches, mowing, brush cutting, bridge building and repairs, grooming, equipment purchases and repairs, and more are provided by the Club.
 We rely on volunteer effort, Club memberships, and trail donations to keep the trails in such good condition.
-Perhaps you can consider joining the Club or providing a donation to help us along.
+Perhaps you can consider joining the Club or providing a donation to help us.
 Mail to address listed above.
 You can also help us with a donation via the cashbox located at the trailhead when you ski.